 As Atorod Azizinamini, professor of civil engineering, reminded a senior-level class that civil engineers must constantly ask "What if … ?," the guest at the back of the room nodded his head in agreement.

-Structural reliability expert Loren Lutes--’60 B.S. and ’61 M.S.
-CIVE, and more recently professor emeritus with Texas A&M University--was a UNL 2010 Masters’ Week guest with the College of Engineering and found much to agree with as he visited classes and chatted with students, Nov.
+Structural reliability expert Loren Lutes—’60 B.S. and ’61 M.S.
+CIVE, and more recently professor emeritus with Texas A&M University—was a UNL 2010 Masters’ Week guest with the College of Engineering.
+He found much to agree with as he visited classes and chatted with students, Nov.
 11-12.
-Master's Week, conducted by the Nebraska Alumni Association, annually brings honored UNL alumni back to campus to interact with students and faculty.

 Growing up on a ranch near North Platte, Lutes never dreamed he’d have an academic career; he said he followed advice to "do what you enjoy," and he repeated that wisdom for today’s Nebraska Engineering students.